lirm/aeron-go/archive/codecs/README.md

 needs to be done as it needs to know the locations of the additional tools of simple-binary-encoding and agrona.

-The current versions were built using `SBE-1.20.4` and `Agrona-1.9.0`.

 Should the protocol version change you will need to update the semantic version in [semanticversion.go](./semanticversion.go)